 Cases in which having a Sitemap helps your website

-- When you’ve launched a new website and it has very few external links, then in that case, having a sitemap is really beneficial.
-The reason behind this, as quoted by Google Search Central is, “Googlebot and other web crawlers crawl the web by following links from one page to another.
+- When you’ve launched a new website, and it has very few external links, then, in that case, having a sitemap is really beneficial.
+The reason behind this, as quoted by Google Search Central, is, that “Googlebot and other web crawlers crawl the web by following links from one page to another.
 As a result, Google might not discover your pages if no other sites link to them”.

 - If your website has a large amount of media content, then having a sitemap can be really beneficial because if Google or any other search engine needs any additional information regarding any media items (images, videos), then it can be fetched from the sitemaps.